-Manchester United's desperate season met with fresh degradation on Wednesday as they sensationally lost on penalties to Sunderland in the League Cup semi-finals at Old Trafford.
+Manchester United's desperate season met with fresh degradation as they sensationally lost on penalties to Sunderland in the League Cup semi-finals at Old Trafford

 Manchester: Trailing 2-1 from the first leg, United levelled the tie through Jonny Evans's 37th-minute header, only for Phil Bardsley to net a dramatic equaliser late in extra time with a low shot that squirmed past David de Gea.